"Love is the only reality and it is not a mere sentiment.

 college and was back home in a small town north of Chicago, working in a

-factory again for the summer.
-As I had done since my sophomore year in high school, on Friday I cashed my paycheck, pocketed $5, and deposited the rest in the bank to fund my college education.
+As I had done since my sophomore year in high school, on Friday I cashed my paycheck, pocketed $5, and deposited the rest in the bank to help fund a college education.

-table of used books at the annual Lion's Club White Elephant sale in the park near the center of town.
+spent three dollars of that week's "personal entertainment" budget in a matter of minutes the next day at the annual Lion's Club White Elephant sale in the park near the center of town.

 published by a Buddhist organization in Japan was my first introduction